 - Follow it up with a non-comedogenic moisturizer.

-Once every day (do not overuse as it may dry your skin out).
+Once every day or on alternate days (do not overuse as it may dry your skin out).

 3. Charcoal And Clay Mask